ValentinZoia/chatapp/README.md

 ### Infrastructure Optimizations That Made a Difference
 **Dockerized Everything**.
-Each NestJs instance, Main DB´s, and Rdis server rain in its own container.
+Each NestJs instance, Main DB´s, and Redis server ran in its own container.
 This made autoscaling on Kubernetes a breeze.

 ## 🛠️ Technology Stack